faenrandir/a_careful_examination/responses/response_to_8_anti-mormon_tactics.md

 > Joseph Smith is a Prophet of God.”
 Then Satan or someone believing his anti, replies “But Joseph Smith did X, Y or Z!”
 Instead of addressing the question, “Is he or is he not a prophet?”

 How does one go about determining if a person is a Prophet of God (or if prophets of God even exist)?
-I can think of various tests, but the most famous test of all was provided by Jesus himself:
+I can think of various tests, but the most famous test of all was provided by Jesus himself ([Matthew 7:15-20](https://www.lds.org/scriptures/nt/matt/7.15-20?lang=eng)):

-> 15 Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.

-> 16 Ye shall know them by their fruits.
+> Beware of false prophets, which come to you in sheep’s clothing, but inwardly they are ravening wolves.
+Ye shall know them by their fruits.
 Do men gather grapes of thorns, or figs of thistles?

-> 17 Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.

-> 18 A good tree cannot bring forth evil fruit, neither can  a corrupt tree bring forth good fruit.

-> 19 Every tree that bringeth not forth good fruit is hewn  down, and cast into the fire.

-> 20 Wherefore by their fruits ye shall know them.
+Even so every good tree bringeth forth good fruit; but a corrupt tree bringeth forth evil fruit.
+A good tree cannot bring forth evil fruit, neither can  a corrupt tree bring forth good fruit.
+Every tree that bringeth not forth good fruit is hewn  down, and cast into the fire.  *Wherefore by their fruits ye shall know them.* (emphasis added)

 Generally, an *ad hominem* argument is considered a logical fallacy when the discussion about the person is unrelated to a discussion about the topic.
-However, discussion about Joseph Smith's character and actions is *highly relevant* to a discussion of the topic of whether or not he was a genuine prophet of God, so it's not necessarily a logical fallacy.
+However, discussion about Joseph Smith's character and actions is *relevant* to a discussion of whether or not he was a genuine prophet of God, so it's not necessarily a logical fallacy.

 ### 4. Argumentum Ad Lapidem (Appeals to the Stone)